 Whitewater State Park, Minnesota

 Camp right on the river to make the most of the excellent trout fishing in Whitewater State Park.
 Brown, brook, and rainbow trout are plentiful in the Whitewater River and Trout Run Creek.
-Located in the southeastern bluff lands area of Minnesota, rocky limestone bluffs, deep ravines, and scenic overlooks make Whitewater State Park a fun area to explore.
+Located in the southeastern bluff lands area of Minnesota, rocky limestone bluffs, deep ravines and scenic overlooks make Whitewater State Park ideal for exploration.

 Yellowstone National Park, Wyoming

 Yellowstone sits on one of the most active volcanic hot spots in the country.
 There are hundreds of geysers to explore in the park – and don’t miss the most iconic geyser of them all – Old Faithful.
 Spend the day hiking in pursuit of spotting the extensive wildlife, and then relax in the hot springs before retiring to your campsite for a night of stargazing.